AbeerAB/Natural-Language-Processing-and-Unsupervised-Learning-Project/README.md

 # Natural Language Processing and Categorizing Arabic articles

 ## Introduction:
 The goal of this project is to use Natural Language Processing and Unsupervised Learning models to categorize them into sections.
-After refining aproach.
+After refining the approach.
 In this project, we will analyze the articles and categorize them into groups such as political, economic, medical, technological, scientific, sports and geographic articles.

 ## Data description:
 dataset is provided by kaggle website, dataset contains titles and introductions that are arabic text and each artical has numeric unique index.